 Colin Murray had a popular and successful run with Talksport, however he left the show in September 2016 due to the purchase of Talksport by Rupert Murdoch’s News Corp, this company also own The Sun newspaper and Murray being a Liverpool fan, stated he was concerned about the association of the station and The Sun newspaper.
 In September Murray announced he would be returning to his previous show on BBC Radio 5, Fighting Talk.

-To book Colin Murray as the TV presenter for your corporate event, function or conference, simply contact the Champions Speakers agency by emailing firstname.lastname@example.org or by calling a booking agent directly on 0207 1010 553.
+To book Colin Murray to make a personal appearance at your corporate event, function or conference, simply contact the Champions Speakers agency by emailing email@example.com or by calling a booking agent directly on 0207 1010 553.

 - Sports Journalism